 We endured brutal winds, hammering rain, cold temps, and sweltering heat in these jackets to test their weather resistance.
 We wore these jackets on blustery ice climbs, cold and windy multi-pitches, shady desert crag days, sunny hikes in the early spring, and single-digit bike commutes.
 We tried to be as varied as possible, both with setting and temperature, to push each jacket's limit and to test how well they resisted wind, rain, snow, and how well they handled in both cold and hot temps.

-As a part of weather resistance testing, we even wore each shell into the shower to observe its ability to repel water in an equal and controlled environment.
-While softshells aren't meant to handle heavy moisture, this test was highly revealing and gave us a better understanding of weak points in both fabric and design with each model.
+As a part of weather resistance testing, we did a shower-test and a soak-through test.
+In the shower test, we wore each shell under the stream to observe its ability to repel water under pressure in an equal and controlled environment.
+Then to test the ability of each jacket to resist water absorption, we poured water on the chest of each jacket for ten minutes and used a paper towel to see how much soaked-through.
+While softshells aren't meant to handle heavy moisture, this test was highly revealing and gave us a better understanding of weak points in the fabrics and designs of each jacket.

 Breathability and Mobility